matihost/monorepo/terraform/aws/aws-site/README.md

 ## Deployment (with HTTP only)

 * Ensure `enable_tls` variable is `false` (which is default when not provided).
+* When you intent to expose HTTP only then, then `bucket_as_dns = true`   or you need to create TLS for HTTPS via Let's Encrypt HTTP method only (no access to define TXT DNS entry) even for the first time.

 * WARNING: Ensure you do not have deployed Resource Control Policy (RCP) `EnforceConfusedDeputyProtection` in the account as it block all unauthenticated access to S3.